andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 The websocket logs is a CTk.CTkTextbox() widget, and contains messages and/or logs from the Bamboo Teamserver, including messages from the teamchat, as well as any agent connection.
 Its class is defined in /handler/gui/widgets/ws_textBox.py.

 It checks for messages from the Bamboo Teamserver using a websocket process that runs alongside the main process using multiprocessing, and a recursive function that calls itself every 1000ms.
-This function will check if a message has been received, and will remove the ANSI coding before inserting it into the websocket logs.
+This function will check if a message has been received, and will remove the ANSI encoding before inserting it into the websocket logs.

 ---